joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/005-Digital-Forensics.md

 - How to collect data, e.g. shutdown, collect while device is powered on.
 - There could be evidence loss if device is shut down.

-For more information, please see [Data Collection.](/docs/005-Cybersecurity/010-Digital-Forensics/010-Data-Collection.md)
+For more information, please see [Collecting Evidence.](/docs/005-Cybersecurity/010-Digital-Forensics/011-Collecting-Evidence.md)

 ## Code of Ethics